Layered Ice Cream Pie with Chocolate Cookie Crust

 - Mix cookie crumbs, melted butter, and sugar (if using) in a medium bowl.
 Pat into a greased, 9-inch pie plate.
 Freeze.

-- Set out your first ice cream selection to soften while crust freezes.
+- Set out your first ice cream selection to soften while the crust freezes.